Ramoonus/jQuery-Updater/readme.txt

 This plugin updates jQuery to the latest stable version on your website.

 == Description ==
-This plugin updates jQuery to the latest official stable version on your website.
+This plugin updates [jQuery](http://jquery.com/) to the latest official stable version, which is most likely not available within the latest stable release of WordPress.

-For more about jQuery information visit [jquery.com](http://jquery.com)
+Since jQuery 2.2 was used in this plugin, making jQuery 1.x obsolete, [jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) is also included.

+No files are replaced, therefore deactivation of this plugin returns your site to it`s original state.

+=== Warning ===
+If you are not familiar with beta testing, bugfixing, javascript or running bleeding edge software it`s recommended.
+I will not provide help on JavaScript and jQuery!

+=== Reporting problems ===
+Please post bug reports and request for help on [WordPress.org Support Forums](https://wordpress.org/support/plugin/jquery-updater).
+I will only provide help on issues caused by the plugin, not on JavaScript and jQuery related matters!
-Please report bugs and issues on our [GitHub Issues page](https://github.com/Ramoonus/jQuery-Updater/issues)
+Please report feature requests and code changes on [GitHub Issues page](https://github.com/Ramoonus/jQuery-Updater/issues)

+If you run into any bugs, turning this plugin off will fully deactivate everything.

+=== Work in Progress ==
+* Options screen to enable/disable
+* Option to choose a specific jQuery version
+* Automatic cache flushing

+For more information on the development visit the plugins [GitHub](https://github.com/Ramoonus/jQuery-Updater/issues)

 == Installation ==
 1. Upload `jquery-updater/` to the `/wp-content/plugins/` directory